Меню:

 </plugin>

-Declaration of this plugin will give you all functionality — compilation, testing & running of code, written in Clojure.
-But out of box you'll need to use full goals names, such as clojure:compile, clojure:test & clojure:run.
-Although you can make your life easier if you'll add these goals into list of goals of concrete lifecycle phases (compile and test).
+But you can make your life easier if you'll add these goals into list of goals for concrete lifecycle phases (compile and test).
 To do this you need to add section <executions> into plugin's description, as in following example:

 <plugin>